NushaMBZ/aide-memoire/AGM4367/Q Unit-02 S-11.md

 **Oligopoly:**

-Oligopoly is a market structure characterized by a small number of large firms that dominate the industry.
+Oligopoly is a market structure characterized by a <mark style="background: #FF5582A6;">small number of large firms</mark> that dominate the industry.

 **Examples of Oligopolies:**